 If you wish to follow one of your own recipes when baking, you should use the setting values listed for similar baked items in the table as reference.
-Additional information can be found in the baking tips listed after the settings table.

 Remove unused accessories from the cooking compartment.
 This will ensure that you achieve the best possible cooking results and energy savings of up to 20 per cent.